gosqasorg/asset-provenance-tracking/packages/backend/README.md

 an empty directory and running `azurite --location <directory path>`.
 More details are available in the [Azurite documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm%2Cblob-storage#run-azurite)

+Note: Remember this directory.
+If you restart azurite in that directory, it will restore the GDT devices produced in that directory.
+If you change the directory, it will look like a fresh database.

 ### Production Azure Storage

 To configure GOSQAS GDT functions to connect to a production Azure Storage account,